Irish Chicken with Cabbage and Potatoes

 - Thaw overnight in the refrigerator if frozen.

-- Reheat in the oven at 350°F (175°C) until warmed through, about 20–25 minutes.
+- Reheat in the oven at 350°F (175°C) until heated through, about 20-25 minutes.

 FAQs

-Is Irish Chicken with Cabbage and Potatoes suitable for meal prep?
+Is this recipe suitable for meal prep?

 Final Thoughts